toddwschneider/nyc-taxi-data/README.md

 ## Taxi vs. Citi Bike comparison

-Code in support of the post ["When Are Citi Bikes Faster Than Taxis in New York City?"](https://toddwschneider.com/posts/taxi-vs-citi-bike-nyc/) lives in the `citibike_comparison/` folder
+Code in support of the post [When Are Citi Bikes Faster Than Taxis in New York City?](https://toddwschneider.com/posts/taxi-vs-citi-bike-nyc/) lives in the `citibike_comparison/` folder

 ## 2017 update